 During the excavations onsite, some archeological artifacts were recovered.
 These monoliths and lithic sculptures were traced back to the Pukara culture and are exhibited in this small museum.

-There are several monoliths that depict animal figures such as cougars, frogs and others.
-You can also get to know their famous pottery art, where vessels, huacos, plates, keros and jars have been preserved and showcased in these galleries.
+Several monoliths depict animal figures such as cougars, frogs, and others.
+You can also get to know their famous pottery art, where vessels, huacos, plates, keros, and jars have been preserved and showcased in these galleries.

 Address: Jr. Lima s/n, Pukara, Puno.